 I met a neighbor recently, and we were exchanging contact information when one of my grandson’s business cards fell out of my purse.
 She was very excited to meet “a working child actor”, and told me that her daughter has an upcoming audition for The Disney Channel.
+(Not through the annual Disney Talent Search, which every talent agent in the business is well aware of, but through a “special opportunity” that would by-pass the red tape, she said.)

-The whole family was very excited, she said, adding that she was a little worried about the $3,000 cost of the ”opportunity.”
+The whole family was very excited, she said, adding that she was a little worried about the $3,000 cost of the “opportunity.”
 As soon as she said it, I wanted to cry.
 I thought instantly that this loving mom had been the victim of a cruel scam.
-Telling her that after she’s signed the contract and paid the money seemed heartless, so I simply asked her to forward the details about the “opportunity”.
+Telling her that after she’s signed the contract and paid the money seemed heartless, so I simply asked her to forward the details about the very special “opportunity”.
 This is what she sent.

 I reproduced the email EXACTLY (typos and bad grammar included) except that I blocked the name of the individual “talent agent” and the family.
 The comments in red are mine, and are my opinions.
 Check the facts for yourself and form your own opinion about this opportunity or any other you are considering.